 High-Throughput applications that require controlled mixing, dissolving or resuspension can be standardized with the Covaris technology.
 The technology applies computer-controlled shock wave physics to life sciences.
 These shock waves can penetrate closed vessels and then converge in the mixing zone.
 The system can accommodate various types and sizes of microarrays.

-Covaris, Inc. is a privately held company founded in 1999 to develop instrument systems based on its proprietary biophysical platform.
+Covaris, LLC. is a privately held company founded in 1999 to develop instrument systems based on its proprietary biophysical platform.

 14 Gill Street, Unit H